 Current wireless technology is not sufficient to support standard location-based services, such as location-based apps for navigation and location-based services for entertainment and personal interests.
 The advent of 5G wireless technology will bring significant benefits to location-based businesses, making it possible to locate clients in more places with less bandwidth demand on both ends.

-3. Prices for RTLS will get even lower with time
+3. Prices for RTLS system will get even lower with time

 4. Reliability Over Accuracy

 In today’s world, reliability is crucial.
 So while millimeter precision may be ideal for some applications, it is unlikely to be needed in most.